 Flow cytometry can be used to determine levels of circulating memory B cells, and levels of isotype switched memory B cells (as mentioned before).
 On the other hand, molecular analysis is not required for the diagnosis of CVID but might be an option if there are other affected family members.

 Biopsies are frequently done to discard malignancy or autoimmunity in the case of gastrointestinal disorders, pulmonary nodules, and dermatologic findings.

 The mainstay of treatment is immunoglobulin replacement for those patients who have substantial impairments in its production (generally two standard deviations below the normal range for IgG) and a lack of response to protein and polysaccharide vaccines.
 Despite the high cost, immunoglobulin replacement can decrease the burden of recurrent infections and their complications.
 For patients who have higher levels of IgG and slight impairment in vaccine response, the clinician can postpone therapy but should follow the patient closely.

 Generally, after treating an active infection, therapy begins with adequate hydration.
 Subsequently, a slow infusion load of intravenous immune globulin (IVIG) must be administered until tolerance is appropriate, followed by maintenance doses.

 In patients prone to reactions, diphenhydramine and acetaminophen (and sometimes hydrocortisone) can be a premedication.
-The subcutaneous route is as anan option alternative in maintenance therapy (normally, weekly or every other week).
+The subcutaneous route is an optional alternative in maintenance therapy (normally, weekly or every other week).
 The initial dose for IVIG is 300 to 600 mg/kg every three to four weeks.